 Subject: "Thanks for reaching out!"

 Body: "Hi {{form.name}}, we received your message..."This pattern works for any intake form — client inquiries, job applications, support tickets, event registrations.
 Once built, it runs forever without any manual intervention.
+Add a router module if you want different actions for different form responses — for example, routing high-value leads to a priority Slack channel while standard inquiries go only to the CRM.

 This is one of the highest-value scenarios for managers and business owners: a scenario that runs every Monday morning, pulls data from your key sources (Google Analytics, Airtable, a Google Sheet), and generates a formatted weekly report that gets emailed to you or your team automatically.